GURUFOCUS.COM » STOCK LIST » Healthcare » Medical Devices & Instruments » Daxor Corp (FRA:DX5) » Definitions » Beneish M-Score

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score 0.23 higher than -1.78, which implies that the company might have manipulated its financial results.
+Beneish M-Score -2.25 no higher than -1.78, which implies that the company is unlikely to be a manipulator.

 The historical rank and industry rank for Daxor's Beneish M-Score or its related term are showing as below: